 My aim is to engage with you in the emotional space where you are.
 This can sometimes mean meeting with deep seated and difficult feelings, such as anxiety, panic, rage, shame, or despair.
 Having done a great deal of training and therapy, and having a broad life experience, I am able to make myself fully available to work in these difficult places with you, and help bring healing to what has seemed stuck or hopeless.
 The invitation is to bring whatever you want to your session, and to let this evolve and unfold as the need arises.

 Meetings are generally once a week for 60 minutes, the optimum routine for processing the work.
-I will consider skype work once we have met face to face a few times.
-Other arrangements can be made by negotiation.
-Therapy can be short or long term.
+I am happy to work online, via Skype, Zoom, Facetime, etc, although when possbile it helps to have met ‘live’, if possible.
+Arrangements can be made to suit, and therapy can be short or long term, according to your needs.

 Most people feel safe sitting and talking, as is traditional, which can sometimes be a very stirring experience, bringing challenge and support in equal measure.
 If it helps get out doors, or lie on a mattress, I am open to explore what needs to happen.
 In the safety of a trusting therapeutic relationship, thought, behaviour, feeling, and meaning can be safely explored.